 There are great opportunities in this country to build new companies that meet challenges presented by transitions over the coming decades to low carbon, competitive, and globally sustainable economies of the future.

 Energy technologies and strategies are constantly in transition as countries around the world strive for economic growth and stability, a reasonably healthy environment, and national security.
-The term TransTech Energy (TTE) refers to transition technologies and strategies that move us along the pathway to a lower carbon, industrially competitive, clean energy economy of the future.
+The term TransTech Energy (TTE) refers to transition technologies, strategies, apps and software that move us along the pathway to a lower carbon, industrially competitive, sustainable economy of the future.